greglook/merkledag-ledger/README.md

 `#finance/$ [5.00M USD]` to the account `Expenses:Food:Groceries` and another with the inverse amount `#finance/$ [-5.00M USD]` posted to `Assets:Cash:Wallet`.
 The transaction could have a title like `"Grocery Store"`.

+## Invoices and Items

+A _line item_ is a detailed breakdown of part of a posting amount.
+This is like a single line on a receipt from a store: the individual item purchased forms part of the total amount which is posted to the appropriate expense account.

+An item may have an _amount_, which can be a bare number or a physical quantity.
+The _price_ is the unit price of the item, as either a quantity or a percentage scalar.
+The item _total_ multiplies the two and takes the commodity specified in the price.
+This is rendered like so:

+    $20.18 (2.0 lb @ $10.09)

+When the amount is a financial quantity and the price is a regular number, it's considered to be a percentage of the amount.
+One common example is tax, which is applied as a fraction of the bill total.
+This is rendered like:

+    $12.22 ($127.29 @ 9.6%)

+Invoices may be shared among multiple postings if relevant.